open-forest-observatory/stac/README.md

 ## How to Create STAC Json Metadata

 STAC compliant json & geojson files are creating by running [this python script](./scripts/STAC_creation_OFO.ipynb) across OFO data (in Cyverse Data Store at `/data-store/iplant/home/shared/ofo/public/missions`) and across the OFO metadata gpkg file (in Cyverse Data Store at `/data-store/iplant/home/shared/ofo/public/metadata/all-mission-polygons-w-metadata.gpkg`).

+The python script is currently intended to run in the Cyverse Discovery Environment from the Jupyterlab:Geospatial container app.
+The script could be amended to run outside of the Cyverse DE if necessary.

+The python script will output two files:

+  * `collection.json`

 <br/>